Overview

 Item 7: Types of Clients

-We do not have a minimum size for Investment Management or Financial Planning Services.
+While we do not have a minimum account size for Investment Management services, we do impose a

 Item 8: Methods of Analysis, Investment Strategies and Risk of Loss